CoinFabrik/web3-grant/README.md

 ## Methodology

-We have two sources for candidate for examples to be detected (detectors):
+We have three sources for candidate for examples to be detected (detectors):

 1. The [list of audits of Substrate Polkadot projects by auditing companies](https://docs.google.com/spreadsheets/d/1xQ-RTui38vTAXKIbBOLZmbUEvHjTGrbdRvbG12c7n-8/edit#gid=0).
 In order to get candidates we look at the audit's findings and the associated github repo.